PeterCamilleri/ideas/README.md

 fractions - Some Ruby code that experiments with converting fractions to binary fractions.
 This code is deliberately slowed down for dramatic effect.

+garage - A safe storage spot for various assets that are not yet part of any project.

 gem_usage - Determine what gems use a given gem.
 Now broken for some reason.

 getopt - Some experiments with the getoptlong facility.